bkarsono-id/asd-passkey-login/readme.txt

 * Builds trust through advanced encryption and anti-phishing technology.

 Major features in ASD Passkey Login for Wordpress:
-* Seamless integration (no need API settings)
+* Seamless Integration: No need for additional API settings; works out of the box.
-* Using standard passkey and asimetric encryption
+* Standards-Based Security: Utilizes standard passkeys and asymmetric encryption for enhanced security.
-* Can using corporate SMTP
+* Corporate SMTP Support: Allows the use of your organization’s SMTP for email delivery.
-* Can edit template email
+* Customizable Email Templates: Provides the flexibility to edit email templates to match your branding.
-* Support login using FedCM
+* FedCM Login Support: Enables secure login using Federated Credential Management (FedCM).
+* Web Push Notifications: Supports real-time web push notifications for user updates and alerts.

 == Installation ==
 1. Upload "asd-passwordless" folder to the "/wp-content/plugins/" directory.